 Project File Frame

-The Project File frame contains the option to specify whether compression should be used or not when a project file is saved.
+The Project File frame contains an entity type preference and the option to specify whether compression should be used or not when a project file is saved.

 - Use Compression: It is unchecked by default meaning project files will not be compressed when saved.
 Keep in mind that file compression will result in smaller